vaimo/product-reviews-summarizer-docs/docs/DEBUG_GUIDE.md

 ## Authentication

-All debug requests may require authentication depending on your deployment.
-Include any required authentication headers when making requests to the debug endpoint.
+The debug requests require authentication.
+You need to generate a Bearer token using the Adobe App Builder OAuth Server and include it in the Authorization header of your debug endpoint requests.
+Additionally, you must include the `x-gw-ims-org-id` header with your organization ID.

 ## Available Operations